libuyu/GHM_Detection/README.md

 # GHM_Detection
 The implementation of “Gradient Harmonized Single-stage Detector” published on AAAI 2019.

+## Loss Functions
+* The GHM-C and GHM-R loss functions are available in loss/ghm_loss.py.

-## Training code
+## Complete Training code
-* Training code is preparing and will be released later.
+* Complete training code will be released later.

 ## License and Citation
 The use of this software is RESTRICTED to **non-commercial research and educational purposes**.